GEO 1101 - Global Forces, Local Diversity

 GEO 1215 - Introduction to Remotely Sensed Imagery

 This course is an introduction to remote sensing.
 Topics include fundamentals of the physical principles on which remote sensing is based, history and future trends, sensors and their characteristics, image data sources, and image classification, interpretation and analysis techniques.
 Two classroom. two lab hours per week.

-GEO 1300 - Introduction to Extreme Weather & Climate
+GEO 1300 - Introduction to Weather & Climate

 GEO 2210 - Advanced Spatial Analysis